 Improved corrosion resistance to Incoloy 800, same high temp stability

-Related to the Incoloy 800 series alloys, this specialty material differentiates itself with the additional elements of molybdenum and copper, which provides it improved corrosion resistance – specifically pitting and crevice corrosion, as well as reducing environments.
+Related to the Incoloy 800 series alloys, this specialty nickel alloy differentiates itself with the additional elements of molybdenum and copper, which provides it improved corrosion resistance – specifically pitting and crevice corrosion, as well as reducing environments.
 In addition to its strength and corrosive properties, it also offers good weldability by all conventional processes.

 Primary corrosive environments where Incoloy fasteners and flanges are most useful are sulfuric acid, phosphoric acid, sulfur-containing flue gases, sour gas and oil wells, and sea water.